openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **PAL**

-  Phrase alternating line.
+  Phase alternating line.
 The PAL standard is a color encoding system for analog videos.
 It is used in locations such as Brazil, Australia, south Asia, most of Africa, and western Europe.